Since the global economic crisis began in the fall of 2008, the campus community has been informed about the impact of state budget cuts.

 Although state appropriations currently account for slightly less than 20 percent of Carolina’s total operating budget, it is critically important revenue that supports instruction and key academic operations.
 The academic core depends heavily on these state dollars.

-By necessity, budgets passed by the General Assembly during the economic crisis were austere, Chancellor Thorp has said.
+By necessity, budgets passed by the General Assembly during the economic crisis were austere.
 As a result, Carolina – like every campus in the UNC system – has faced dramatic cuts threatening the ability to educate the next generation of leaders.

 Since the downturn began, our top priority has been to protect the classroom experience of Carolina students as much as possible.
 Administrative departments have absorbed more cuts than academic units by design.